 Sanitization means to remove or deactivate pathogens to a level considered healthy for general public use.
 Disinfection means to remove or deactivate almost all pathogens.
 A dishwasher sanitizes.
 If you don’t have a dishwasher you can sanitize your dishes with hot soapy water in the sink.
 Nobody says that plates that come out of a dishwasher are "disinfected."

+Sterilization means to treat the object so that it is sterile: no life will grow on it or from it.
+In practice this means destroying or disabling all bacteria, fungi, viruses, and spores.
 Both items (e.g. surgical equipment) and rooms (floors, counters) can be sterilized.
 There are over 20 methods of sterilization including moist heat, dry heat, radiation, liquid chemical solutions, and gaseous sterilization.
+In health care facilities, autoclaves are often employed.
+Equipment is heated to 30 minutes at 121°C (250°F).

-The State and Territorial Association on Alternate Treatment Technologies (STAATT) a “not-for-profit professional and education organization.” put out guidelines on levels of cleanliness.
+The State and Territorial Association on Alternate Treatment Technologies (STAATT) put out guidelines for levels of cleanliness.
 Rather than trying to draw an arbitrary line between the old terms disinfection and sterilization (which were created before we understood microbiology), the STAATT system denotes levels of “microbial inactivation.”
-These levels give everyone in the industry a common vocabulary for when it comes to figuring whether treatment processes are good enough.
+These levels give everyone in the industry a common vocabulary for figuring whether treatment processes are good enough in a given situation.
 The levels defined for microbial inactivation are:

 Level I: 6 log10 reduction of vegetative bacteria, fungi and lipophilic viruses.
 6 log10 means 999999/1000000 organisms are killed, deactivated, or removed.
 0.0001 percent or fewer remain.